 You may want to use anti-sensitivity toothpaste for a few weeks leading up to your procedure and after the procedure, too.
 While most people are good candidates for the procedure, Zoom is not recommended for:

 Results can vary, and we’ll often conduct what is known as a “shade assessment” to determine what shade you can expect your dentition to be following the procedure.

 At-home treatments are available either through a dentist or over-the-counter (OTC).When you choose the at-home options through your dentist, these will often include the creation of a custom-tray that is designed to fit your unique dentition.

 Depending on the whitening method chosen, we’ll often require you to do the following to see results at-home:

-Oftentimes, the first product a person will try is a whitening toothpaste.
-These products use chemicals, abrasives and/or other ingredients to target surface stains on the teeth.
+Often times, the first product a person will try is a whitening toothpaste.
+These products use chemicals, abrasives and/or other ingredients to target surface stains.
 Blue covarine, a chemical that may be in the toothpaste you choose, can provide quicker results.

 Whitening strips are common and contain a small amount of carbamide peroxide.
 You'll need to apply the strips one or more times a day.

-We may be the more expensive option when seeking whitening, but these professional whitening methods at our office will provide superior results to at-home methods.
-And if you have any issues with color variations or dental conditions that may impact your whitening, we can help with our wide range of services.
+We may be the more expensive option when seeking whitening, but professional whitening methods at our office will provide superior results to at-home methods.
+And if you have any issues with color variations or dental conditions that may impact your whitening, we can definitely help with our wide range of alternative dental services.